MicrosoftDocs/well-architected/well-architected/security/application-secrets.md

 For information about logging from a security perspective, see [Recommendations on security monitoring and threat detection](./monitoring.md).

-##### Secret rotation
+#### Secret rotation

 **Have a process in place that maintains secret hygiene**.
 The longevity of the secret influences the operational procedures.

 To reduce the attack vectors, **secrets should be retired and replaced with new secrets**, as frequently as tolerable.
 Handle OAuth access tokens carefully, taking into consideration their time-to-live.
 The exposure window might need to be adjusted to a shorter period. **Refresh tokens must be stored securely with limited exposure to the application**.
 Renewed certificates should also use a new key.
 For information about refresh tokens, see [Secure OAuth 2.0 On-Behalf-Of refresh tokens for web services - Azure Example Scenarios](/azure/architecture/example-scenario/secrets/secure-refresh-tokens).

-Replace secrets after they\'ve reached the end of life, no longer used by the workload, or if they\'ve been compromised.
-Conversely, **don't retire secrets are in active use, unless it's an emergency**.
+Replace secrets after they've reached the end of life, no longer used by the workload, or if they've been compromised.
+Conversely, don't retire secrets are in active use, unless it's an emergency.
 You can determine its use by viewing access logs.
 Secret rotation processes shouldn't impact the reliability or performance of the workload. **Use strategies that build redundancy in secrets, consumers, access methods** so that rotation is done gracefully.
 For an example about how Azure Storage handles rotation, see [Manage account access keys - Azure Storage](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).

-**Rotation processes should be automated** and executed without any human interactions.
+**Rotation processes should be automated** and deployed without any human interactions.
 Storing secrets in a secret management store that natively supports rotation concepts can simply this operational task.

 Your **disaster recovery plans should include secret recovery procedures**.
 Have a process for situations where a key get compromised (leaked) and needs to be regenerated on-demand.
 For example, a database user credential.

-##### Secret distribution
+#### Secret distribution

 As a secret generator or operator, you should be able to distribute secrets in a safe manner.
 Many organizations use tools to securely share secrets both within the organization or externally to partners.
 In absence of a tool, have a process to secure credential handoff to authorized recipients.

 ### Safe practices for using secrets

-##### Prevent hardcoding
+#### Prevent hardcoding

-**Don\'t hard code secrets as static text**, in code artifacts such as application code, configuration files, and build-deployment pipelines.
+Don't hard code secrets as static text in code artifacts such as application code, configuration files, and build-deployment pipelines.
 This is a high-risk practice that makes the code vulnerable because secrets are exposed to everyone with read access.

 You can avoid this situation **by using managed identities to eliminate the need to store credentials**.
 Your application uses its assigned identity to authenticate against other resources through the Identity Provider (IdP).